ForwardslashJP/DS_Task_5/README.md

-Here i do the project which is based on the sales prediction
+Here I did the project which is based on the sales prediction